TheWaySheGoes/Java-how-to/strings/README.md

 * Breaking String in to words with StringTokenizer  ---StringTokenizerDemo ---
 * Divide a String by index ---SubStringDemo ---
 * Reversing words or all characters in a string with StringBuilder and with StringTokenizer --- ReversingString---
+* Converting from ASCII to Unicode Character ---ASCIIConverter---